 Below the contribution in terms of CO2 equivalent tons referred to the 3 distinct cases is reported.

-When producing and selling a product is therefore paramount, in order to allow such a product to have a low/lower environmental impact, to make sure that that product is, after its production, sold and used by someone that is proximate to the product itself.
+When producing and selling a product is therefore paramount, to allow such a product to have a low/lower environmental impact, and to make sure that that product is, after its production, sold and used by someone that is proximate to the product itself.

 Find out more about Tratos Environmental measures in the Environmental section in our policies procedures and statements that you can access from below.